Customer Service

 Details of directors are recorded in the Mercantile Register together with their powers to act for a company.

-• Where there is more than one director, they may are called Administrador Solidario- a director with powers to bind the company, without seeking approval from other directors or shareholders.
+• An Administrador Solidario- is a director with powers to bind the company, without seeking approval from other directors or shareholders.

-• Where there is more than one director, they may are called Administrador Mancomuniado- a director which has to seek approval of the other directors, to bind the company in a notarised contract, or sometimes a private contact
+• An Administrador Mancomuniado- is a director which has to seek approval of the other directors, to bind the company in a notarised or private contract.

-Any change of director, or change of status of a director, needs to organised with a notary, and details need to be recorded in the Mercantile Register
+Changes of director or status of a director requires amendments via the Notaries Office and details need to be recorded in the Mercantile Register

 • Name / Nombre